 Illustrations will be considered as: 1) tables (demonstrative elements as numbers, measurements, percentages, etc.); 2) frames (demonstrative elements with textual information); 3) charts (schematic demonstration of a fact and its variations); and 4) figures (schematic display of information through maps, diagrams, flowcharts, but also through drawings or photographs).
 Remember that the kernel of the magazine is printed in one color, black, and if the illustrations are in color, they will be converted to grayscale.
 The number of illustrations should be no more than five per article, except the items relating to specific areas of systematization of the subject field, when there should be prior negotiation between publisher and author(s).
-All illustrations and sources, and each must be assigned a brief title.
+All illustrations should be numbered consecutively in Arabic numerals, with their captions and sources, and each must be assigned a brief title.
 All illustrations should be mentioned in the text.
 Illustrations should be made of digital programs that allow good conditions for editing and playback.